 A. Purpose

-These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for variable annuity contracts by defining the assumptions and methodologies that will comply with Model #820.
-It also applies similar assumptions and methodologies to contracts that contain characteristics similar to those described in the scope but that are not directly subject to CARVM.
+These requirements establish the minimum reserve valuation standard for variable annuity contracts, and certain other policies and contracts (“contracts”) as defined in the Scope, issued on or after the operative date of the Valuation Manual as required by Model #820.
+These requirements constitute the Commissioners Annuity Reserve Valuation Method (CARVM) for all contracts encompassed by the Scope.

 The contracts subject to these requirements may be aggregated with the contracts subject to Actuarial Guideline XLIII—CARVM for Variable Annuities (AG 43), published in Appendix C of the AP&P Manual, for purposes of performing and documenting the reserve calculations.

-Guidance Note: It is intended that VM-21 requirements will mirror the requirements of AG 43, and reserves for contracts subject to both VM-21 and AG 43 may be computed as a single group.
+Guidance Note: It is intended that reserve calculation requirements in VM-21 also be used for those contracts issued prior to January 1, 2017 which are otherwise in the scope of VM-21.
+AG 43 references the calculation requirements of VM-21, and reserves for contracts subject to both VM-21 and AG 43 may be computed as a single group.
 If a company chooses to aggregate business subject to AG 43 with business subject to VM-21 in calculating the reserve, then the provisions in VM-G apply to this aggregate principle-based valuation.

 B. Principles

-The projection methodology used to calculate the CTE amount, as well as the approach used to develop the Alternative Methodology, is based on the following set of principles.
-These principles should be followed when applying the methodology in these requirements and analyzing the resulting reserves.
+The projection methodology used to calculate the stochastic reserve, as well as the approach used to develop the Alternative Methodology, is based on the following set of principles.
+These principles should be followed when interpreting and applying the methodology in these requirements and analyzing the resulting reserves.

 Guidance Note: The principles should be considered in their entirety, and it is required that companies meet these principles with respect to only those contracts that fall within the scope of these requirements and are in force as of the valuation date to which these requirements are applied.

-Principle 1: The objective of the approach used to determine the CTE amount is to quantify the amount of statutory reserves needed by the company to be able to meet contractual obligations in light of the risks to which the company is exposed.
+Principle 1: The objective of the approach used to determine the stochastic reserve is to quantify the amount of statutory reserves needed by the company to be able to meet contractual obligations in light of the risks to which the company is exposed.

-Principle 2: The calculation of the CTE amount is based on the results derived from an analysis of asset and liability cash flows produced by the application of a stochastic cash-flow model to equity return and interest rate scenarios.
-For each scenario, the greatest present value of accumulated surplus deficiency is calculated.
+Principle 2: The calculation of the stochastic reserve is based on the results derived from an analysis of asset and liability cash flows produced by the application of a stochastic cash-flow model to equity return and interest rate scenarios.
+For each scenario, the greatest present value of accumulated deficiency is calculated.
 The analysis reflects prudent estimate assumptions for deterministic variables and is performed in aggregate (subject to limitations related to contractual provisions) to allow the natural offset of risks within a given scenario.
-The methodology uses a projected total statutory balance sheet approach by including all projected income, benefit and expense items related to the business in the model and sets the CTE amount at a degree of confidence using the CTE measure applied to the set of scenario specific greatest present values of accumulated statutory deficiencies that is deemed to be reasonably conservative over the span of economic cycles.
+The methodology uses a projected total statutory balance sheet approach by including all projected income, benefit and expense items related to the business in the model and sets the stochastic reserve at a degree of confidence using the CTE measure applied to the set of scenario specific greatest present values of accumulated deficiencies that is deemed to be reasonably conservative over the span of economic cycles.

 Guidance Note: Examples where full aggregation between contracts may not be possible include experience rated group contracts and the operation of reinsurance treaties.